 Each ISPsystem control panel, whether it is ISPmanager, BILLmanager, DCImanager или VMmanager, is an independent software solution.
 However, you can integrate all of them into one solid platform for your hosting business.
-Rustelekom, the company from Russia, combined our solutions with products of other vendors.
+Rustelekom, the company from CIS, combined our solutions with products of other vendors.
 Ivan Anfimov, one of Rustelekom engineers, told us about how it all works.

 Rustelekom with its project robovps.biz started its story in 2010.
 Today, it offers SSD hosting, VPS, dedicated servers, and other services, works with both private individuals and enterprise companies, and has over 6 years of experience of using ISPsystem software.